sadiarajpoot614-sketch/ContentStudio-InnoViast/README.md

 - **Transparent prompting**: a "View prompt sent to the model" panel shows exactly what was sent — useful for learning prompt engineering, not just using the tool.
 - **Editable output**: the generated draft renders in an editable "proof sheet" — click in and revise directly, with a live word count.
 - **Export**: copy to clipboard, or download the draft as a `.md` file.
-- **Bring-your-own-key**: the app calls the OpenAI API directly from the browser using a key you paste in at runtime.
+- **Bring-your-own-key**: the app calls the Groq API directly from the browser using a key you paste in at runtime.
 Nothing is stored server-side, and the key never touches disk or git (see the Security Note below).

 ## 3. Tech Stack